 In the Map Studio and Reports in IFTDSS conditional flame length is displayed with 8 distinct classes.
 The first two are for pixels that did not burn:

 - Non-burnable means that pixels have a non-burnable fuel model and cannot burn.

 - Burnable, but did not burn, means that the pixel has burnable fuels but did not burn.
 This can be because a fire never reached the pixel, or a fire reached the pixel or started within the pixel but it was unable to burn out of the pixel because the fire spread rate was too slow.

-Places on the landscape can be unburned for three reasons: 1) the location has a non-burnable fuel model, 2) fire never reached that location, or 3) an ignition started but did not burn out of the current pixel.
-These cases are presented differently in Map Studio and reports versus the GeoTiff available for download.
-Non-burnable locations are denoted as such, “Non-burnable” in Map Studio and Reports, and are -1 in the GeoTiff.
-Locations that the fire never reached or didn’t spread out of are “Burnable but not burned” in Map Studio and Reports, and are 0 in the GeoTiff.
+Note: Places on the landscape can be unburned for three reasons: 1) the location has a non-burnable fuel model, 2) fire never reached that location, or 3) an ignition started but did not burn out of the current pixel.
+These cases are presented differently in Map Studio and reports versus the GeoTIFF available for download.
+Non-burnable locations are denoted as such, “Non-burnable” in Map Studio and Reports, and are -1 in the GeoTIFF.
+Locations that the fire never reached or didn’t spread out of are “Burnable but not burned” in Map Studio and Reports, and are 0 in the GeoTIFF.